makersacademy/news-summary-challenge/README.md

 For this I expect a page to be able to show a series of headlines.

-I will test driving a Story class using a test framework of my own devising (as this is a no library project).
+I will test driving a Story class using a test framework of my own design (as this is a no library project).

+Wrote a test for the Story class to be initialised with a headline and be able to return that headline.
+Red.

+-